Akwasi4133/Data-Analysis-Sales-Dashboard/README.md

 - Investigating sales impact due to out-of-stock products.
 - Evaluating inventory investment and duration.

-## Methodology
-This Power BI analysis workflow starts with importing and cleaning CSV data, then shaping it in Power Query to prepare for modeling.
-Relevant relationships between tables are established, and DAX calculations are created to define essential metrics like revenue and profit.
-Visuals, such as bar charts and line graphs, along with dynamic filters, are added to explore trends by product category, region, and time period.
-Finally, the report is published in Power BI Service, allowing stakeholders to interact with insights and make informed strategic decisions

 ## Key Insights:
 - Top-Performing Location: The Downtown area stands out as the leading revenue generator, contributing $8.22M in sales and $2.25M in profit across 29 stores, highlighting the value of prime locations.